kakagis/website/README.md

 # Personal Website

-This is the code for a website I made about a month ago.
+This is the code for a website I made a while ago.
 You can visit it [Here](https://theodorekakagis.neocities.org/)